-The following list summarizes the steps necessary to perform the upgrade to GemStone/S 64 Bit v3.5.
+The following list summarizes the steps necessary to perform the upgrade to GemStone/S 64 Bit v3.5.1.

 Prior to Upgrade in existing application

 • Prepare for Upgrade

 • Perform the Upgrade

 • Post-upgrade Application Code Modifications

-• Backup repository and configure GBS
+• Make Backup

-NOTE
+• Configure GCI clients and GBS

-The following instructions use the version number 3.4.3 to refer to the version you are upgrading from, and version number 3.5 indicate the target version you are upgrading to.
+The following instructions use the version number 3.4.4 to refer to the version you are upgrading from, and version number 3.5.1 indicate the target version you are upgrading to.